SeaCity Museum: Funding

 In November 2009, due to the strong opposition, Southampton City Council placed the proposed art sale on hold to re-evaluate their funding possibilities.
 By February 2010, the council had cancelled the proposed art sale.
 The council stated that movements in the property markets had allowed it to consider selling off assets that were previously seen as unviable for sale.
 The council also looked to other organisations to provide funding, such as partnerships with neighbouring Hampshire County Council through a loan of artworks scheme.
 And if these efforts were to fail, the council stated that any shortfall would be met through borrowing.

 A charity, the Southampton Cultural Development Trust was formed in 2010 to raise funds towards the project.
 The museum further received a grant from the Department for Culture, Media and Sport in conjunction with the Wolfson Foundation, and another from the Garfield Weston Foundation.

-Over its first two years of operations income was £468 thousand (23%) lower than expected.
-Visitor numbers were 10 thousand lower than expected at 240 thousand.
-Visitor numbers have continued to fall in subsequent years raising concerns over ongoing funding and long term viability.

 Construction

 Southampton City Council appointed the design team in July 2009, naming Wilkinson Eyre as lead.
 A year later, Kier Southern were named as main contractor.
 Despite reservations over the appearance of the new pavilion, English Heritage gave their approval for the designs, and final planning permission was granted in September 2010.
 Work began in October.
 There were some obstacles to the build, contractors discovered significant corrosion to the original building's steel frame which had to be repaired.
 Adding the necessary security elements to cover museum exhibits in a listed building also proved challenging.
 Features from the original building were preserved in the design, the former prison cells were kept intact and used as toilet facilities, and a court room was preserved as an exhibition space.